TO THE MEMBERS

-During the year five Board Meetings and four Audit Committee Meetings were convenedand held.
+During the year eight Board Meetings and four Audit Committee Meetings were convenedand held.
 The details of which are given in the Corporate Governance Report.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013.

-iii) The directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+iii) The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

-v) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively.
+v) The directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively and

-vi) The directors had devised proper system to ensure compliance with the provisionsof all applicable laws and that such system were adequate and operating effectively.
+vi) The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such system were adequate and operating effectively.

-RELATED PARTY TRANSACTIONS:
+RELATED PARTY TRANSACTIONS

 The Company does not have any subsidiary.

-CODE OF CONDUCT:
+CODE OF CONDUCT

 The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and all employees in the course of day to day business operations ofthe company.
-The Company believes in "Zero Tolerance" against briberycorruption and unethical dealings / behaviour of any form and the Board has laid down thedirectives to counter such acts.
-The code laid down by the Board is known as "Code ofBusiness Conduct" which forms an Appendix to the Code.
-The Code has been posted onthe Companys website www.sreeleathers.com.
+The Company believes in Zero Tolerance against briberycorruption and unethical dealings / behavior of any form and the Board has laid down thedirectives to counter such acts.
+The code laid down by the Board is known as Code ofBusiness Conduct which forms an Appendix to the Code.
+The Code has been posted onthe Company's website www.sreeleathers.com.

 The Code lays down the standard procedure of business conduct which is expected to befollowed by the Directors and the designated employees in their business dealings and inparticular on matters relating to integrity in the work place in business practices andin dealing with stakeholders.
-The Code gives guidance through examples on the expectedbehaviour from an employee in a given situation and the reporting structure.
+The Code gives guidance through examples on the expectedbehavior from an employee in a given situation and the reporting structure.

-VIGIL MECHANISM / WHISTLE BLOWER POLICY:
+VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has a Whistle Blower Policy to report genuine concerns or grievances.
 TheWhistle Blower Policy has been posted on the website of the Company(www.sreeleathers.com).

-PREVENTION OF INSIDER TRADING:
+PREVENTION OF INSIDER TRADING

 All Directors and the designated employees have confirmed compliance with the Code.

-AUDITORS REPORT/ SECRETARIAL AUDIT REPORT:
+AUDITOR'S REPORT/ SECRETARIAL AUDIT REPORT:

-The observation made in the Auditors Report read together with relevant notes thereonare self explanatory and hence do not call for any further comments under Section 134 ofthe Companies Act 2013.
+The observation made in the Auditors' Report read together with relevant notes thereonare self explanatory and hence do not call for any further comments under Section 134 ofthe Companies Act 2013.

 As required under section 204 (1) of the Companies Act 2013 the Company has obtained asecretarial audit report.
 The Secretarial Audit Report read together with relevant notesthereon are self explanatory and hence do not call for any further comments.

 Pursuant to provisions of section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the company hasappointed SA & Associates a firm of Company Secretaries in practice to undertake theSecretarial Audit of the Company.
 The Secretarial Audit report is annexed herewith asAnnexure B.

-EXTRACT OF ANNUAL RETURN:
+EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return in form MGT-9 as requiredunder Section 92 of the Companies Act 2013 is annexed as Annexure - C and forms anintegral part of this Report.

-PARTICULARS OF EMPLOYEES:
+PARTICULARS OF EMPLOYEES

-EMPLOYEE STOCK OPTION:
+EMPLOYEE STOCK OPTION

-a) The ratio ofremuneration of each director to the median employee's remuneration forthe financial year and such other details as prescribed is as given below:
+a) The ratio of remuneration of each director to the median employee's remuneration forthe financial year and such other details as prescribed is as given below: